pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 We currently have no plans to support the [Microsoft Windows](https://www.microsoft.com/en-us/windows/) Operating System.
 We do try to make the AppSignal libraries installable on Microsoft Windows without any errors or build issues so that the app it's installed in continues to operate.

-If you use Microsoft Windows and would like us to support it, [send us an e-mail](mailto:support@appsignal.com).
+If you use Microsoft Windows and would like us to support it, [send us an e-mail][support].

 ### Ruby